 Application for admission to the doctoral program is restricted to the fall semester.
 All application materials should be received by the Graduate School and/or Department of Business Information Technology no later than February 1.
 A complete application consists of the following items:

 - a completed online application

-- GRE and TOEFL (if required) scores sent to Virginia Tech; ETS Institution Code 5859;
+- GRE (less than 5 years old) and TOEFL (if required) scores sent to Virginia Tech; ETS Institution Code 5859;

 - official transcripts of undergraduate and graduate course work and letters of recommendation should be sent to the Graduate School